Discourse Blog is a leftist politics and culture site.

 Who are you?

 Aleks Chan is the publisher of Discourse Blog.
-He is an editor at The Guardian and was previously the editor-in-chief of Splinter and an editor at Fusion, Gawker, and Gothamist.
+He was an editor at The Guardian and was previously the editor-in-chief of Splinter and an editor at Fusion, Gawker, and Gothamist.

 📍 New York | aleks@discourseblog.com | @aleksnotalex